konsumer/template-templates/README.md

 #### pre-compiling

 There isn't really a huge performance difference between using `compile` first, or the immediate-mode.
-THe downside is that you have to tell it what variables are going to be valid, but this should be pretty simple, in most cases.
+The downside is that you have to tell it what variables are going to be valid, but this should be pretty simple, in most cases.
 This technique shines in a place like a build script, where you want all the template functions, already working, without needing access to file-system to load templates, or have a dependency on `template-templates` in the output:

 ```js
 import tt from 'template-templates'